merdanaslan/jupiter-perps-anchor-idl-parsing/src/examples/notes.md

 3. **Decode**: We decode the binary data using the IDL structure
 4. **Format**: We create human-readable representations of the data

+## Jupiter Perpetuals Execution Models

+Jupiter Perpetuals uses two distinct execution models for trading operations:

+### 1. Request-based flows (non-instant)
+- User submits a request transaction that is stored on-chain
+- Keepers (off-chain services) execute the request in a separate transaction later
+- Events like `DecreasePositionEvent` are emitted when the request is fulfilled
+- Benefits:
+  - Works with any RPC provider regardless of compute limits
+  - Compatible with operations that might exceed compute limits
+  - More gas-efficient for users as keepers pay execution gas
+- Examples: Standard position increases/decreases that aren't marked as "instant"

+### 2. Instant flows
+- Everything happens in a single transaction
+- User directly executes the operation without waiting for a keeper
+- Events like `InstantDecreasePositionEvent` are emitted
+- Benefits:
+  - Immediate execution without waiting
+  - Reduced slippage risk due to no delay
+  - Simplified transaction flow
+- Examples: Instant market orders, instant limit orders

+Both approaches can be used for market or limit orders depending on the parameters.
+The "instant" prefix indicates single-transaction execution rather than the order type.

+When tracking positions via events, you need to monitor both types of events since users might use either execution method.

 ## Field Notes

 ### Price